freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 240.1

-Use your new variable to print the next question.
+Use your new variable to print the next question after your `read` command.

 #### HINTS